-For many decades, women have faced greater retirement challenges than men have.
+For many decades, women have faced greater challenges than men preparing their plan for retirement.
 Why is this the case?
 On average women live 5-7 years longer than men, meaning their dollars need to stretch longer.
 We spoke to four women from different walks of life about their retirement planning journey in order to identify the setbacks that real women face and how they can overcome them.

 The Cost of Waiting to Plan for Retirement